farshad-sadri/yourls-url-preview-qr/README.md

-# YOURLS URL Preview with QR Code & Thumbnail
+# URL Preview with QR Code & Thumbnail

 A YOURLS plugin that displays a preview page with a **QR code** and a **thumbnail image** of the destination URL — simply by appending `~` to any short link.